simgrid/simgrid/docs/source/Configuring_SimGrid.rst

   network card.
 Three models exists, but actually, only 2 of them are interesting.
 The "compound" one is simply due to the way our internal code is organized, and can easily be ignored.
-So at the end, you have two host models: The default one allows to aggregate an existing CPU model with an existing network model, but does not allow parallel tasks because these beasts need some collaboration between the network and CPU model.
+So at the end, you have two host models: The default one allows aggregation of an existing CPU model with an existing network model, but does not allow parallel tasks because these beasts need some collaboration between the network and CPU model.
 That is why, ptask_07 is used by